 Consistently getting less than five hours of sleep a night can double your risk of stroke, heart disease or heart attack.

 This information is not to be taken lightly.
 Medical research has found a link between lack of sleep, weight gain and diabetes.
-There’s plenty of reasons why this issue needs to be treated seriously.
+There’s plenty of reasons to take the subject seriously.